lanternetwork/LootAura/plan.md

 ### What We Verified
 - **Authentication Flow**: User can access Add Sale form when authenticated
 - **Form Validation**: Required fields validated with proper error messages
-- **Geocoding Integration**: Google Places primary, Nominatim fallback with write-time only policy
+- **Geocoding Integration**: Nominatim geocoding with write-time only policy
 - **Database Operations**: Supabase insert with proper owner_id and RLS policies
 - **UI Rendering**: New sales appear immediately in List and Map tabs
 - **Details Page**: Correct field display and "Get Directions" functionality